mhogg/pyvxray/README.md

 * The model must have a scalar fieldoutput variable representing bone density.
 This is typically a state variable such as SDV1
 * This scalar variable must be available in the last frame of each step to be analysed, as only the last frame is used.

+**LIMITATIONS:**

+* Virtual x-rays can only be created for element sets within part instances.
+Assembly element sets (which may contain elements from more than a single part) are currently not supported

 ##Documentation

 The documentation can be found on the project [website](https://code.google.com/p/pyvxray/).